Does Virtual Reality Trigger Vertigo Symptoms?

 Treatment for Vertigo – How to Stop the Dizziness and Disorientation

 There is no one-size-fits-all treatment for vertigo, but there are some things you can do to ease the symptoms.
 If you’re feeling dizzy, sit or lie down and close your eyes.
 Try to focus on a fixed point in the room and breathe slowly and deeply.
 Drink plenty of fluids and avoid alcohol.
 If the vertigo is severe, you should stop using VR and consult a doctor.

 Vertigo and VR – How to Stay Safe and Comfortable While Using VR

-While vertigo is a possible side effect of VR, it is important to note that it is not a common occurrence.
+While vertigo or VR motion sickness is a possible side effect of VR, it is important to note that it is not a common occurrence.
 If you do experience vertigo while using VR however, make sure that you follow the above tips for how to stop the dizziness and disorientation.
 And remember, if vertigo is severe, always consult a doctor.